numfocus/gsoc/2017/proposals/ferres_pymc3_vi.md

 Test Function has more unintuitive meaning.
 It is usually used with LS operator and represents all we want from our approximate distribution.
 For any given vector based function of $z$ LS operator yields zero mean function under posterior. $loq Q(D)$ is no more needed.
 That opens a door to rich approximation families as neural networks.

-Not only ADVI and Langevin Stein Operator VI is appliable with OPVI framework.
+Not only ADVI and Langevin Stein Operator VI are applicable with OPVI framework.
 Normalizing, Householder Flows fit well for it.

 ## Motivation